Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/old/Lessons/Lesson-01.md

 ### Interview Questions

 - Get the fare from the first record
+- How many passenger classes?
+- How many survived?
+- How many died?
+- How many passengers in each class?
+- How many died in each class?
 - Get all of the ages from the Titanic Dataset
 - Filter datapoints where the age is missing
+- How many passengers from Queenstown
+- How many people travelled with nanny?
+- How many siblings?
+- What is the survival rate of siblings vs only children?
+- How many ages were estimated?

 ## Display things on the screen